ARTbio/startbio/docs/R-IOC/06_IOC_R_week_05.md

 ![](images/toolbox-do-it-yourself.png){: style="width:75px"} **Do it yourself!**

+- [x] Create a matrix with several columns of numeric values (use `rnorm` for example) and use the apply function to calculate the max of each column.
+- [x] Use the apply function to find the minimun value in each row of your matrix.
 - [x] Write a function that takes a DNA sequence as input and checks if it contains any invalid characters (i.e., characters other than A, T, C, or G).
 If it does, print an error message, otherwise, print "Valid DNA sequence".
+- [x] Write an update version of the function created in week 3 to also created false DNA sequences thanks to another parameter where when true it takes `nucleotides <- c("A", "T", "C", "G")`and otherwise `nucleotides <- c("A", "T", "C", "G", "X")`
+- [x] By using apply and its subfonctions, create a list with 4 sequences where you select :
+    - [x] The length the same way as question 8 of week 3
+    - [x] The veracity randomly (no hard copy!)
+- [x] Test the validity of your sequences using apply and its subfunctions.
 - [x] Create a function called `which_season` that takes the month (integer) and returns the season
 - [x] Create the variable `my_airquality` from available dataframe `airquality`.
 - [x] Add the column `season` to `my_airquality` thanks to `which_season`
 - [x] Compute the number of rows for each season
-- [x] Add a column `missing_data` that check if there is a `NA` for each row and output `yes` or `no`
-- [x] Create a matrix of numeric values (use `rnorm` for example) and use the apply function to calculate the max of each column.
-- [x] Use the apply function to find the minimun value in each row of your matrix.
-- [x] Create a list of numeric vectors (use `rnorm` for example) and use lapply to calculate the sum of each vector.
+- [x] With `lapply`, create a list of numeric vectors (use `rnorm` for example) and calculate the sum of each vector.
 - [x] For each element of this list, plot a simple histogram where you add a vertical line that represente the mean of the distribution.
 - [x] Create two numeric vectors of equal length and use mapply to calculate the element-wise product of the two vectors.
 - [x] Create a custom function that takes to argument the day and month and determinate more accurately the season.
 Apply it for your first dataset.